victornava/markdown-ruby/notebook.md

     ^\s*\-(?!=\-) end:     same as start
     /

-# TODO Can we generalize this and say:
+# 💡 Can we generalize this and say:

 > A regular expresion to parse a chunk of text has three parts: start, content and end